“They say time changes all things…”

 At least, on the surface, things were returning to normal.
 There were plenty of things in motion behind the scenes… decisions being made and authority being exercised, but most citizens did not see any of that.
-Honestly, Jonathan had no desire to look behind that curtain.
+Honestly, Johnathan had no desire to look behind that curtain.
 Right now, the people needed something good to think about.

 That good thing was the town’s very first naming ceremony.

 Outside of Town Hall, Olivia and Rayland stood with April in front of them, her infant child cradled in her arms as she smiled at them both.